joris68/Concept-Drift-Detection-Event-Stream/README.md

 [1] Stertz, F., & Rinderle-Ma, S. (2018).
 Process histories-detecting and representing concept drifts based on event streams.
 In On the Move to Meaningful Internet Systems.
 OTM 2018 Conferences: Confederated International Conferences: CoopIS, C&TC, and ODBASE 2018, Valletta, Malta, October 22-26, 2018, Proceedings, Part I (pp. 318-335).
 Springer International Publishing.

 ## Process Mining on System Logs
 The system itself logs data when processing Event streams.
 Every function will be a own activity in our "process" and therefore be logged as events when called.
 When then mine a model with the inductive miner to vizualize the different function executions and how they interact with each other.
-The csv data and the output petri-net from the inductive miner can be found in the logs folder.
+The csv data and the output petri-net from the inductive miner can be found in the logs folder in the logging branch.

 ## Prerequisites